-Deliverable D4.3 "Access control tool and training guide V3", represents the third deliverable from WP4 and includes work related to the tasks:
+Deliverable D4.5, "Access control tool and training guide V3," represents the fifth deliverable from WP4 and includes work related to the tasks:

-- T4.1 Privacy aspects in access control techniques; - T4.2 Architecture for privacy-friendly risk-based access control; - T4.3 UI (user interface) for privacy-friendly risk-based access control to critical facilities; - T4.4 Continuous integration and testing; and - T4.5 Demonstration, training, evaluation, and validation.
+- T4.1 Privacy aspects in access control techniques - ▶ T4.2 Architecture for privacy-friendly risk-based access control - ▶ T4.3 UI (user interface) for privacy-friendly risk-based access control to critical facilities - T4.4 Continuous integration and testing - ▶ T4.5 Demonstration, training, evaluation, and validation.

-Like all other tool WPs developed within WP5-WP7 of SUNRISE (whose progress is documented in D5.3, D6.3, and D7.3, respectively), WP4 is interconnected with collaboration (WP1), strategy (WP2), and design (WP3), as well as dissemination and exploitation (WP8), ethical requirements (WP10), and finally management (WP9).
+Like all other tools developed within WP5-WP7 of SUNRISE (whose final outcomes are documented in D5.5, D6.5, and D7.5, respectively), WP4 is interconnected with collaboration (WP1), strategy (WP2), and design (WP3), as well as dissemination and exploitation (WP8), ethical requirements (WP10) and management (WP9).

-From a technical perspective, the primary connection is with WP3, which gathers requirements and serves as a hub for the development of all the tools in the respective work packages.
+From a technical perspective, the primary connection is to WP3, which gathers requirements and serves as a hub for the development of all the tools in the respective work packages.